 - Keep clothes as plain as possible so they don’t look dated when you look at your photos in years to come

-- Always carry a scarf to cover yourself up and in case it’s required in a religious building
+- Always carry a scarf or light cardigan to cover yourself up and in case it’s required in a religious building

 If you’ve travelled around India and have any other must-pack items to add to the list, let us know in the comments below.